Curious about Holy Hills Hermitage?

 What are the cottage kitchens like?

 Each kitchen is furnished with a fridge and freezer, microwave oven, induction stovetop, toaster, coffeemaker and filters, electric kettle, tea pot, and water filter.
 As a courtesy, the cottages are stocked with coffee, assorted teas, honey, sugar, sweeteners, and creamer, as well as cooking oil, salt and pepper.
-Additionally, the Failte is furnished with a fully serviceable kitchen, as well as additional cooking utensils such as crockpots, blenders, grills, and a toaster oven.
-Kitchen cabinets in the Failte contain supplemental stores of food, cooking spices and additional varieties of tea and coffee.
+Additionally, the Failte offers a fully serviceable kitchen, as well as additional cooking utensils such as crockpots, blenders, grills, and a toaster oven.
+Kitchen cabinets in the Failte contain supplemental stores of food, cooking spices and varieties of tea and coffee.

 What are the best times to visit or retreat?

-A labor of love, Holy Hills Hermitage operates entirely without paid staff, relying on the generous contributions of a cadre of dedicated volunteers and helpers.
+A labor of love, Holy Hills Hermitage operates entirely without paid staff, relying on the generous contributions of dedicated volunteers and helpers.
 Since the volunteer Hermitage Director spends five days a week in residence, in coordination with bookings and visits, the ideal retreat schedule spans Thursday PM – Tuesday AM.
-Board members and volunteers strive to cover midweek stays.
-Although the Hermitage remains open and available
+Other volunteer caretakers strive to cover midweek stays.
+Although the Hermitage remains open year-round, the softer seasons (springtime, early summer, fall and early winter) are optimal for outdoor contemplation.

 How do I book a stay at the hermitage?